cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Extendable Output Functions (XOFs) {#xof}

-VDAFs in this specification use extendable output functions (XOFs) to extract short, fixed-length strings we call "seeds" from long input strings and expand seeds into long output strings.
-We specify a single interface that is suitable for both purposes.
+VDAFs in this specification use eXtendable Output Functions (XOFs) for two
+purposes:

+1. Extracting short, pseudorandom strings we call "seeds" from high entropy inputs

+1. Expanding seeds into long, pseudorandom outputs

-XOFs are defined by a class `Xof` with the following associated parameter and
+Concrete XOFs implement a class `Xof` providing the following interface:
-methods:

 * `SEED_SIZE: int` is the size (in bytes) of a seed.

-* `Xof(seed: bytes, dst: bytes, binder: bytes)` constructs an instance of `Xof` from the given seed, domain separation tag, and binder string.
-(See below for definitions of these.)
+* `Xof(seed: bytes, dst: bytes, binder: bytes)` constructs an instance of the XOF from the given seed and a domain separation tag and binder string as defined in {{dst-binder}}.
 The length of the seed will typically be `SEED_SIZE`, but some XOFs may support multiple seed sizes.
-The seed MUST be generated securely (i.e., it is either the output of a CSPRNG or a previous invocation of the XOF).
+The seed MUST be generated securely, i.e., it is either the output of a CSPRNG or a previous invocation of the XOF.

-* `xof.next(length: int)` returns the next `length` bytes of output of `xof`.
+* `xof.next(length: int)` returns the next chunk of the output of the initialized XOF.
+The length of the chunk MUST be `length`.

-Each `Xof` has three derived methods.
-The first is used to derive a fresh seed from an existing one.
-The second is used to compute a sequence of field elements.
-The third is a convenience method to construct an `Xof` from a seed, domain separation tag, and binder string, and then use it to compute a sequence of field elements.
+The following methods are provided for all concrete XOFs.
+The first is a class method used to derive a fresh seed from an existing one.
+The second is an instance method used to compute a sequence of field elements.
+The third is a class method that provides a one-shot interface for expanding a seed into a field vector.

 ~~~ python
 def derive_seed(cls,